jordanthornquest/jordanthornquest/_home_list/01_kaqotl.md

     url: "https://open.spotify.com/album/0I1by94nmDw3gt43sPRovA?si=6R3JRxepQxWT2PNEn74qdA"
 ---

 I play lead guitar & do backup harmonies for indie-rockers [King & Queen of the Losers](https://www.youtube.com/channel/UCMHxOuc4abgqdwGqND3a74A).
-Their debut record [Crutch](https://kingandqueenofthelosers.bandcamp.com/album/crutch) was released in 2017, and their followup American Squalor arrives in December of 2019.
+Their debut record [Crutch](https://kingandqueenofthelosers.bandcamp.com/album/crutch) was released in 2017, and their followup [American Squalor](https://kingandqueenofthelosers.bandcamp.com/album/american-squalor) released in December of 2019.
 We'll be touring with this record in 2020.